George Matlou: Kaizer Chiefs Star Ruled Out of the Season After Undergoing Surgery

 Kaizer Chiefs’ losing streak continues: Cedric Kaze shares his reaction

 Long-term absentee Rushwin Dortley remains on the recovery path.
-The 23-year-old centre-back sustained a severe knee injury a year ago and has since been absent for over 40 competitive fixtures.
+The 23-year-old Bafana Bafana centre-back sustained a severe knee injury a year ago and has since been absent, thus missing loads of games for Amakhosi and also the South African national team.

-With the injury list growing at a pivotal point in the season, Amakhosi’s depth and resilience will be under significant scrutiny.
+With the injury list growing at a pivotal point in the season, the Glamour Boys' depth and resilience will be under significant scrutiny.

-Chiefs are scheduled to return to action on 15 March against Durban City.
+Kaizer Chiefs are scheduled to return to action in the Betway Premiership on Sunday, 15 March 2026, against Durban City.

 Source: Briefly News